famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 ### Prioritizing What's Important

-* Make sure daily routines come first: face-to-face interactions, sleep, and physical activity.
+* Make sure non-screen aspects of your child's routine daily routines come first (i.e. face-to-face interaction, sleep, physical activity, self-directed or imaginative play).

-  Record favourite TV shows and watch them at times that don’t compete as much with active play – for example, when it’s dark.
+* If you are able, record programs to watch at times that don’t compete as much with active play (i.e. after it gets dark).